--consoleis given, mysqld writes the error log to the console. (

 --log-erroris given to name a file, mysqld writes the error log to that file (with an

-.errsuffix added if the name has no suffix), located under the data directory unless an absolute path name is given to specify a different location.
+.errsuffix added if the name has no suffix).
+The file location is under the data directory unless an absolute path name is given to specify a different location.

 In addition, the server by default writes events and error messages to the Windows Event Log within the Application log: